KevinLau1216/KevinLau1216/README.md

 ### 📽️ Past Projects: ###
 You can preview them at my own website -> https://kevin-klau.github.io/ or try them out yourself here!!!
-- UW Course Tracker https://kevin-klau.github.io/UW-Course-Tracker/ - View the hardest or most useful courses you can take in Waterloo!
+- [UW Course Tracker](https://kevin-klau.github.io/UW-Course-Tracker/) (Work in Progress) - View the hardest or most useful courses you can take in Waterloo!
 - TwitterCow 🐄 - A website that displays the most trending locations based on the user's preferences
 - Connect 4 Online 🎯 - A program that allows 2 users to play Connect 4 on a local network with extra theming!
 - Bee Simulator RPG 🐝 - Play as a bee to help defeat enemies and survive!